 How to save money on your energy bills

 Selecting the right heating source is going to be paramount in the future savings of your energy bills.
-Gas and electric and the main sources out there but let’s not forget, there are cheaper ways to heat your home.
+Gas and electricity might be the main sources out there but let’s not forget, there are cheaper ways to heat your home.
 Firstly I’d like to talk about the alternative heating systems available:

 - Log burning stoves and open fires.
 We don’t need to burn fossil fuels to keep warm.
 Wood is a natural, renewable source of heat and it can work out cheaper than gas and electric.
 Installation can start from as little as £1000 and you can even link up your radiators to some stove models.
 Find free wood or buy from wood fuel companies who are offering the best deals.